alxfed/alxfed.github.io/_posts/2018-06-22-Show-me-the-squares.markdown

 ---
 layout: post
 title:  "Least squares?
 What squares?
 Show me the squares!"
 subtitle: "I wish somebody would invent these pictures and show them to me when I was 10 years old."
+excerpt: "I wish somebody would invent these pictures and show them to me when I was 10 years old."
 date:   2018-06-22 9:13 am
-categories: new jekyll
+categories: demo posts R
 ---
 <br><br>
 ![least_squares](/images/LeastSquares3.png){:height="100%" width="100%"}